MaxBo/docker-nominatim/README.md

 # docker-nominatim

-A docker setup for running a custom instance of the [Nominatim geocoding service](http://wiki.openstreetmap.org/wiki/Nominatim) providing a nominatim-only image for use together with the plain [mdillon/postgis](https://hub.docker.com/r/mdillon/postgis/) image.
+A docker setup for running a custom instance of the [Nominatim geocoding service](http://wiki.openstreetmap.org/wiki/Nominatim) providing a nominatim-only image for use together with the plain [mdillon/postgis:9.5](https://hub.docker.com/r/mdillon/postgis/) image for postgis 9.5.

+The nominatim-server uses the Tile-Server from [Wikimedia](https://maps.wikimedia.org/osm-intl) as a background-map which is https-encrypted.
+This allows to run the nominatim-server also as a https-page without "mixed-content" of http and https.
+This is configured in the local.php file in the same folder as the Dockerfile in the nominatim_https-folder.

+The tune-postgres.sh -file in the postgis-folder defines some configuration for the postgres-server setting max_wal_size = 4GB and min_wal_size = 256MB for imports of huge datasets.

 In contrast to other nominatim docker setups I have seen so far (see [Alternatives](#alternatives)) this setup has two main advantages:

 1. Two separate containers instead of one for all services:

   * Apache containing the Nominatim instance
-  * PostgreSQL + PostGIS (using plain [mdillon/postgis](https://hub.docker.com/r/mdillon/postgis/) image)
+  * PostgreSQL 9.5 + PostGIS (using plain [mdillon/postgis:9.5](https://hub.docker.com/r/mdillon/postgis/) image)

   This better complies with Docker's key principal: one container per service.
 The two docker containers are orchestrated using `docker-compose`.